Levels & Accessories

 What's the difference between a laser level and a spirit level?

-Can I use a laser level outdoors?
+Can I use a laser level outdoors in bright sunlight?

-Do I need to calibrate my level?
+Do I need to calibrate my level regularly?

-What length spirit level should I buy?
+What length spirit level should I buy as a tradesperson?

 ↑ TOP